BeautifulTrouble/api-docs/README.md

 The API is versioned, so request will look like https://api.beautifulrising.org/api/v1/v1

 The API currently returns JSON.
+Several object properties will also contain [Markdown](http://daringfireball.net/projects/markdown/) and it is left to the client to decide how to, or how not to, render this.

 ### Endpoints